thatsehannah/FocusTime/README.md

+This is a Pomodoro-inspired app built to get familiar with React Native using Expo Snacks.
+I found this project to be quite compelling because I utilize the Pomodoro technique while coding every day.

+This project utilizes some native features of both iOS and Android as well some custom-built components to create a timer!

+Download this project, install the depenedencies, and run it for yourself to see it in action!

+---

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!